List of Best Agile Testing Interview Questions To Help Prepare for Upcoming Interviews:

-Agile Testing Interview Questions and Answers will help you prepare for Agile methodology and agile process interviews for testers or developers.
-We have listed top 25 Agile interview questions here for your reference.
+Agile Testing interview questions and answers will help you prepare for Agile methodology and agile process interviews for Software testers or developers.

-Ans.
-Agile Testing is a practice that a QA follows in a dynamic environment where testing requirements keep changing according to the customer needs.
-It is done parallel to the development activity where testing team receives frequent small codes from the development team for testing.
+Answer: Agile Testing is a practice that a QA follows in a dynamic environment where testing requirements keep changing according to customer needs.
+It is done parallel to the development activity where the testing team receives frequent small codes from the development team for testing.

-Q #2.
-What is the difference between burn-up and burn-down chart?
+Q #2) What is the difference between burn-up and burn-down charts?

-Ans.
-Burn-up and burn-down charts are used to keep track the progress of the project.
+Answer: Burn-up and burn-down charts are used to keep track of the progress of the project.

 Burn-up charts represent how much work has been completed in any project whereas Burn-down chart represents the remaining work in a project.

 Q #3) Define the roles in Scrum?